Hiking down the Mt Etna in Sicily

 Italy in a few words...

-Few countries offer a wealth and diversity comparable to that of Italy.
-Land blessed by the Gods, where each village is a museum, where each path offers a grandiose panorama, where each beach is a call to bathe and where each encounter is a memory in the making.
-The National Parks to discover are numerous - Gran Paradiso, The Dolomites, the Gran Sasso e Monti della Laga, Vesuvius and the Cinque Terre.
-Not to mention the many protected natural areas, reserves and marine parks.
+Italy.
+The land blessed by the Gods.
+Where each village is a postcard, each path offers a grandiose panorama, each beach is an invitation and each encounter a memory in the making.
+Discover the alpine vistas of the jaw dropping National Parks - Gran Paradiso, The Dolomites, the Gran Sasso e Monti della Laga, Vesuvius and the Cinque Terre.
+Not to mention the wealth of mountain wildlife and extraordinarily varied plants protected by Italy's reserves and marine parks.
+Set amidst incredible backdrops these provide an unforgettable experience.

 local time